mevansam/openstack-cookbook/README.md

 5. If you want to setup the OpenStack CLI tools to interact with OpenStack via the command line, then create a python virtual environment and install the python clients as follows.

-	* Create a work area
+	* Create work area and cd to it

 	```
 	$ mkdir -p [your workspace]/openstack-cli
 	$ cd [your workspace]/openstack-cli
 	```
-	* Install a python virtual environment
+	* Install the python virtual environment

 	````
 	$ curl -O https://pypi.python.org/packages/source/v/virtualenv/virtualenv-1.11.tar.gz